ClarkCollege-CSE-SoftwareEngineering/lab-1-vitest-setup-p-rhodes/README.md

 Push your completed project to GitHub and submit the repository URL through Canvas by the due date.

 **Due:** Monday of Week 2 (see Canvas for exact date/time)

+## Reflection Question Answers

+**2.3:** Tests that are more complex might involve multiple steps / statements.
+Using the AAA structure can help with understanding what specific components are doing inside a test.
+Additionally, in an integration test, there may be multiple, sub Describe/It/Expect blocks involved.
+**4.1**
+1. The biggest takeaway for me with comparing unit and integration tests is that unit tests may have intermittent functionality when tested in different environments.
+Unit tests may function in isolation, but that isn't worth anything if they don't work cohesively in a system, as verified via integration testing.
+2. Both unit tests and integration tests involving slugify would fail
+3. Unit tests provide additional confidence in that they verify that individual unit tests are also passing when used together in a system.

+##